47 Startups Failed the Same Way

 The timeline isn’t inevitable.
 We’ve seen teams stop at month six and rebuild the right way.
 Month nine is harder but possible.
 Month eighteen?
 You’re basically rewriting.

 The honest trade-off: enforcing tests and code review from day one slows your first three sprints by 20-30%.
-If you haven’t found product-market fit yet, that cost is real.
-But every founder we’ve worked with who skipped discipline to ship faster ended up paying 10x more to fix the result.
+If you haven’t found product-market fit yet, that cost is real, and we won’t pretend otherwise.
+Most of the founders we’ve worked with who skipped that discipline to ship faster paid several times the original build cost when the cleanup landed.
 Here’s where intervention works:

 Month 6: the go/no-go decision #